Featured Snippets that Answer Questions

 The use of markup tags may identify header text.

 For example, only the text of headers may be evaluated for question phrases, and the headers are identified as question phrases.

 Otherwise, all text in a resource may be evaluated.

 When a question phrase is detected, the term vector generator determines whether the question phrase matches the query definition.

 A match determination can be made in many ways and may depend on what type of query definition is used.

 If the query definition is a single query, stop words may be removed from both the question phrase and the query, and the similarity of the two-term sets may be evaluated.

-If that similarity meets a threshold, a match may be is determined.
+If that similarity meets a threshold, a match may be determined.

-When multiple queries are used for a query definition, then the process above can be repeated for each query in the query definition, and a match determined for any one query results in a match to the query definition.
+When multiple queries are used for a query definition, then the process above can be repeated for each query in the query definition.
+Thus, a match determined for any one query results in a match to the query definition.